jorisstrix/StrixNLUXUpgrades/README.md

 5. Feature to show the sum of all discounts in cart/checkout (merged in v1.4.1)

     - When active the Total line in the cart/checkout summary shows the sum of all items x quantity before discount.
 A new line in the summary is added called "Discount" (translatable snippet), which is the sum of all line item discounts in the cart.
 Can be activated in the plugin settings.

+6. Feature to show the language selector in the footer (merged in v1.5.0)

+    - When active the language selector is shown in the footer.
+Can be activated in the plugin settings.

 ## Compatibility